Thomas B. Vertetis

 Tom has been consistently recognized as a “Super Lawyer” by Washington Law & Politics, a recognition bestowed upon only 5% of eligible attorneys each year in the state.
 Since 2014, he has been recognized as a “Top 100” lawyer in Washington by Washington Law and Politics.
 Tom has achieved an “AV” peer rating, the highest rating available for legal ability and ethical standards, by Martindale Hubbell.
 He has been rated as “superb” by avvo.com.
-Recently, Tom was nominated to the “Top 40 under 40 in Washington” by the National Trial Lawyers Association.
-Tom sits as a board member on Washington’s Law Fund and is the immediate past president of the Pierce County Bar Foundation.
+Tom was nominated to the “Top 40 under 40 in Washington” by the National Trial Lawyers Association.
+Tom sits as a board member on Washington’s Campaign for Equal Justice and is a past president of the Pierce County Bar Foundation.
 Recently, Tom was named a Fellow of the Litigation Counsel of America, a trial lawyer honorary society where fellowship is by invitation only and is limited to less than one-half of one percent of American lawyers.
 He has previously been awarded the “Local Hero Award” by the Washington State Bar Association, the coveted “Boss of the Year” award by the Pierce County National Association of Legal Professionals and the “Pro Bono Award” by the Pierce County Bar Association.

 Tom’s eldest child has autism.
 He is a strong advocate and champion for disabled children.
 He currently serves on the Board of Ashley House, a South Sound care provider for medically fragile children, and has served on the Board of the Academy of Precision Learning, an inclusive Seattle K-12 school which provides educational services to both typical developing and students on the autism spectrum.
 He also supports Autism awareness and is a regular emcee for the University of Washington Experimental Education Unit’s annual auction.

 Tom married his college sweetheart, Jennifer, and has three children: Peter, Mary and Glorian.